ATOMSLab/atomslab.github.io/_undergrads/colin.md

 linkedin: colintj166
 twitter:
 github: Colin166
-description: Colin is a junior chemical engineering student at UMBC.
+description: Colin is majoring in chemical engineering student at UMBC.
 He values opportunities to work with others and learn new ideas.
 In his free time, he enjoys exercising, playing chess, and reading science news.
 ---